How to Reverse a Clip in Premiere Pro: A Comprehensive Guide

 If you’re working on a complex project, such as editing wedding videos, you might want to experiment with combining reversed clips with other footage for dramatic effect.

-Once you’re satisfied with your reversed clip, it’s time to export:
+Once you’re satisfied with your reversed clip, it’s time to export your project.
+The export process maintains the reversed playback in your final video file.

 - Select a preset based on your intended platform (e.g., YouTube, Vimeo) or customize settings as needed.